progit/progit/pl/09-git-internals/01-chapter9.markdown

 	$ git cat-file blob junio-gpg-pub

 w kodzie źródłowym Gita.
-Repozytorium ze źródłami projektu Linux ma również taki tag - pierwszy stworzony tag stworzony z początkowego stanu kodu źródłowego.
+Repozytorium ze źródłami projektu Linux ma również taki tag - pierwszy tag stworzony z początkowego stanu kodu źródłowego.

 <!-- in the Git source code repository.
 The Linux kernel repository also has a non-commit-pointing tag object — the first tag created points to the initial tree of the import of the source code. -->